System Administration Commands fdisk(1M)

 Add a partition as described by the argument (see the -F

-zero out the VTOC on the Solaris partition if the fdisk
+option below for the format).
+Use of this option willzero out the VTOC on the Solaris partition if the fdisk

 Specify the file master_boot as the master boot program.

-The default master boot program is /usr/lib/fs/ufs/mboot.
+The default master boot program is /usr/lib/fs/ufs/mboot.-B

 Default to one Solaris partition that uses the whole disk.
-On an x86 machine, if the disk is larger than 2 TB (terabytes), the default size of the Solaris partition will be limited to 2 TB.
+On an x86 machine, if the disk is larger than 2 TB (terabytes), the default size of the Solaris partition will be limited to 2 TB.-d

 Turn on verbose debug mode.
 This will cause fdisk to

 print its state on stderr as it is used.
-The output from
+The output fromthis option should not be used with -F.

 -D id:act:bhead:bsect:bcyl:ehead:esect:ecyl:rsect:numsect

-Delete a partition as described by the argument (see the
+Delete a partition as described by the argument (see the-F option below for the format).
+Note that the argument

 must be an exact match or the entry will not be deleted!
-Use of this option will zero out the VTOC on the Solaris
+Use of this option will zero out the VTOC on the Solarispartition if the fdisk table changes.

 -E